 How Bankruptcy Can Affect Your Tax Refund

-Taxpayers in California typically get bigger refunds.
-Therefor, it is understandable why anyone would be concerned about where or not it dissolves in bankruptcy.
-While it’s possible to protect their tax refund in bankruptcy, there’s no guarantee in any case.
-In both Chapter 7 and Chapter 13, your tax refund is considered an asset whether you’re expecting or have already received it.
+California taxpayers typically get bigger refunds.
+Therefore, it's understandable to be concerned about it dissolving in bankruptcy.
+While it’s possible to protect your tax refund in bankruptcy, there’s no guarantee.
+In Chapters 7 and 13, your tax refund is considered an asset whether you’re expecting or have already received it.

 Ultimately, keeping your tax refund in bankruptcy can rely on which type of bankruptcy you file and the timing of your bankruptcy petition.